 One of the factors that is making mixed use and residential development in predominantly commercial corridors more viable is the impact of e-commerce on local and national retail shopping.
-The last decade has brought a significant increase in online sales, with e-commerce sales rising steadily from 6.4 percent in 2010 to 21.3 percent in 2020.
-This national trend, which was exacerbated by the coronavirus disease (COVID-19) pandemic (which started in 2019 and is still ongoing as of the date of adoption of this Housing Element), is not expected to decline.
+The last decade has brought a significant increase in online sales, with e-commerce sales rising steadily from 6.4 percent in 2010 to 21.3 percent in 2020.13 This national trend, which was exacerbated by the coronavirus disease (COVID-19) pandemic (which started in 2019 and is still ongoing as of the date of adoption of this Housing Element), is not expected to decline.
 One economic impact of the COVID-19 lockdown is the number of businesses that have permanently closed, with small businesses especially hard hit.
 Even many services are moving to an online platform, such as banking and insurance.
-The impact of the pandemic also has resulted in more people working remotely (usually from home); although many will return to their places of employment after the pandemic, estimates are that as many as 25-30% of the workforce will continue to work at home on a multiple-days-a-week basis.
+The impact of the pandemic also has resulted in more people working remotely (usually from home); although many will return to their places of employment after the pandemic, estimates are that as many as 25-30% of the workforce will continue to work at home on a multiple-days-a-week basis.14

 Due to a variety of factors, including online sales trends, businesses closing, and more people working remotely, cities across the country are recognizing the need to provide flexibility in land uses in traditionally commercial areas by allowing a greater mix of uses, including mixed use development (a mix of residential and compatible non-residential uses in the same building or on the same site), and even stand-alone residential uses in traditionally commercial areas to create mixed use areas.
 Additionally, there are many underutilized parcels in La Cañada Flintridge that were constructed prior to the 1980s, with 1953 as the median year these parcels were developed.
-Many are antiquated commercial uses with significant amounts of surface parking.
-These properties exhibit similar characteristics in terms of conditions and existing operations as other properties that have been redeveloped in the past, such as the Town Center project, which was the most significant redevelopment project in several decades.